Matteo Chiara1,2, Graziano Pesole2,3

 Figure 2 Systems for the visualization of phylogeographic data.

 A A phylogenetic tree is a type of graphical representation of the gentic distances among organisms, which allows to visualize the most similar entities.
 In the Nexstrain platform, the phylogenetic trees may be used to visualized the relationships among SARS-CoV-2 isolate.
 Drop-down menù allow different levles of configuration.
-Detailed map of the connection among different viral strains circulating all around the world, in real time with viral transmission dynamics.
+B Detailed map of the connection among different viral strains circulating all around the world, in real time with viral transmission dynamics.
 [From: nextstrain.org]

 Taking advantage of the genomic sequences available in GISAID, Korber and collegues49 developed a series of dedicated binformatic tools to trace changes in the SARS-CoV-2 Spike glycoprotein, which mediates the entry of the virus in the host cell and which represent one of the best target for the development of a vaccine.
 Integrating the genomic analyses with clinical data the authors have found a particular aminoiacidic substitution in the Spike protein sequence (D614G; D = aspartic acid; G = glycine) which seems to correlate to potentially elevated viral loads and which may be the result of an adaptation process of the virus to the human host.
 However, to date, the clinical implications of this observation which, in the lack of experimental validation, is simply a valid speculation, are still not clear and also according to the authors the presence of this variants does not seem to associate to a more unfavourable prognosis.
 Similar observations, which have to be still validated, have been reported also by other authors and constitute a good starting point for the execution of focused analyses to understand the molecular mechanisms at the basis of COVID-19 pathogenesis.